GauravBansal29/mern_payment-npm-package/README.md

 3. Razorpay Order Id
 4. Razorpay Payment Signature

-onFailure is a function which will execute on payment failure
+*onFailure* is a function which will be called on payment failure

 ## Demo